Skip to Main Content

 Search By: Keyword

-Limit By: General Topic and Where The Item is Located
+Limit By: Subject and Where The Item is Located

 Request Item from other MU Libraries

-Click on the title of an item to find out more information about that item and to get the citation for that item.
-To find the citation, click on the icon that looks like a yellow piece of paper and says "Cite" when you hover over it.
-Then find the APA citation, and you can highlight, copy, and paste that into your references page.
+Click on the title of an item to find out more information about it and to get the citation.
+To find the citation, click on the icon that looks like a pair of quotation marks, then find the citation style required.
+You can highlight, copy, and paste that into your references page.
 Always be sure to double-check your copied citations, though.
 Sometimes formatting, such as italics and hanging indents, aren’t correct.
-Information is typically in the correct order, but good to double-check that as well.
+Information is typically in the correct order, but it is recommended to double-check that as well.

 Search Tips